isaacchan1213/Map-Emissions/README.md

 As someone who deeply cares about our ever growing climate crisis, this tool aims at helping you understand the environmental impact of your trips and provides suggestions for reducing emissions.

+I also ended up presenting this with a group of students for my databases class.
+Feel free to check out the slideshow [here](https://docs.google.com/presentation/d/1FuUoeiLP1wAKdvaTfVSFjpYacLjRgAZ8oYRoZ1J9mZs/edit?usp=sharing)!

 ## Tech Stack

 - **Frontend**: